Tanzania: Journalists Asked to Adhere to Code of Conduct

 "We are ready to give you cooperation whenever you need because the contribution of the media industry in the development of our nation is huge," said Mr Kali.

-He noted that news stories may have huge impact in the community, calling upon the scribes to embrace patriotism when performing their duties for bringing about development and solidarity among Tanzanians.
+He noted that news stories may have huge impact in the community, calling on scribes to embrace patriotism when performing their duties to bring about development and solidarity among Tanzanians.

-Mwanza Press Club Chairman, Mr Edwin Soko said there has been a friendly working environment in the country in the current sixth phase government of President Samia Suluhu Hassan.
+Mwanza Press Club Chairman, Mr Edwin Soko said there has been a friendly working environment in the country under the sixth phase government of President Samia Suluhu Hassan.

 Internews Programme Coordinator, Mr Shaban Maganga said the institute will continue with its efforts to build capacity for journalists so that they do their job well to encourage development.